joker-pper/intellij-gpvp-gradle/pro/README_en.md

 # Whether to enable the handling of line ending comments in updated versions, default to true when not configured
 #enable-update-version-end-of-line-comment-mark-deal=true

+# Whether to enable support (Copy shortcut keys through keyboard) for selecting multi row copying (maintaining the original mechanism) and support for copying single row and single column result values.
+If not configured, default to false
+#enable-search-version-table-input-key-enhance-copy=true

 ```

 ### Internal System Language